daniestevez/gr-satellites/docs/source/components.rst

 The figure below shows the options used by the CCSDS Concatenated deframer.
-The CCSDS Reed-Solomon deframer block allows exactly the same options, since none of the options refer to the convolutional inner code.
+The CCSDS Reed-Solomon deframer block allows exactly the same options, except for the *Convolutional code* option, since all the other options refer to the convolutional inner code.

 The *Frame size* option indicates the size of the frame in bytes (after Reed-Solomon decoding).
 The *Differential encoding* option enables differential